mohsinoffline/wp-twilio-core/README.md

 }
 add_action( 'twl_display_tab', 'add_my_shop_tab_content', 10, 2 );
 ```
+<h5>Contributors</h5>
+Feel free to send pull requests.
+They are always welcome!

 <h5>Copyright</h5>
-Plugin created by <a href="http://themebound.com/shop/wp-twilio-core/">Themebound</a>.
+[WP Twilio Core](http://themebound.com/shop/wp-twilio-core/) plugin created by [Themebound](http://themebound.com/).
+It is also available at the [WordPress Plugins repository](https://wordpress.org/plugins/wp-twilio-core/).
+For custom integration with your WordPress website, please [contact us here](http://themebound.com/contact-us/).

-Disclaimer: This plugin is not affiliated with or supported by Twilio,Inc. All logos and trademarks are the property of their respective owners.
+Disclaimer: This plugin is not affiliated with or supported by Twilio, Inc. All logos and trademarks are the property of their respective owners.